 When I think of summer side dishes, pasta salad is usually one of the first to come to mind.
-I mean, who doesn’t love a good pasta salad to go with their hot dogs and hamburgers?
+Who doesn’t love a delicious pasta salad to go with their hot dogs and hamburgers?

-I especially love this pasta salad recipe because not only is it gluten-free and vegetarian, but it’s also high in fiber and plant-based protein.
-It’s the perfect side dish for all of your Memorial Day, Labor Day, and Fourth of July cookouts.
+This healthy red lentil pasta salad recipe is perfect for all of your Memorial Day, Labor Day, and Fourth of July cookouts.